machawk1/warcreader/README.md

 WarcReader is as Python library for reading HTTP responses from [Web ARChive (WARC) files](https://en.wikipedia.org/wiki/Web_ARChive).

-It's main goal is to be as fast as possible, not to provide advanced functions to work with warc files.
+Its main goal is to be as fast as possible, not to provide advanced functions to work with WARC files.

 ## Authors